Ilya Konovalov (ice hockey)

-Ilya Gennadievich Konovalov (Илья Геннадиевич Коновалов; born 13 July 1998) is a Russian professional ice hockey goaltender who is currently an unrestricted free agent.
-He most recently played for Admiral Vladivostok of the Kontinental Hockey League (KHL).
+Ilya Gennadievich Konovalov (Илья Геннадиевич Коновалов; born 13 July 1998) is a Russian professional ice hockey goaltender who plays for Salavat Yulaev Ufa of the Kontinental Hockey League (KHL).

 Playing career

 Konovalov made his professional debut in his native Russia, with Lokomotiv Yaroslavl in the Kontinental Hockey League.
 He won the Rookie of the Year award for the 2018–19 KHL season.

-He was selected by the Edmonton Oilers in the third-round, 85th overall, of the 2019 NHL Entry Draft.
+He was selected by the Edmonton Oilers in the third-round, 85th overall, of the 2019 NHL entry draft.

 Following his fourth season with Lokomotiv, Konovalov left after his contract expired and was signed to a two-year, entry-level contract with the Edmonton Oilers on 3 May 2021.
 In his first North American season in 2021–22, Konovalov was assigned by the Oilers to American Hockey League (AHL) affiliate, the Bakersfield Condors for the entirety of the campaign.
 He made 17 appearances with the Condors, posting a 5-7-5 record with a 2.73 goals against average.

 On 1 May 2022, Konovalov's KHL rights were traded from Lokomotiv to Dynamo Moscow in exchange for financial compensation.
 On 8 June 2022, Konovalov's tenure with the Oilers ended as he was placed on unconditional waivers to mutually terminate the remaining year of his contract.
 On 12 June 2022, Konovalov was signed to a two-year contract with Dynamo Moscow through 2024.

 Having completed his contracted tenure with Dynamo, Konovalov's KHL negotiating rights were traded to Admiral Vladivostok before the 2024–25 season, on 5 August 2024.
 He was soon signed to a two-year contract extension with Vladivostok on 8 August 2024.